drriteshk/project/exampleSite/content/Terms and Conditions/index.md

 6\.
 Content

-The content found on or through this Service are the property of Doctorwriting or used with permission.
+The content found on or through this Service are the property of Tutiontech or used with permission.
 You may not distribute, modify, transmit, reuse, download, repost, copy, or use said Content, whether in whole or in part, for commercial purposes or for personal gain, without express advance written permission from us.

 7\.
 Prohibited Uses